 Ranked sixth among disability causing diseases by the World Health Organisation (WHO), migraine is a primary headache disorder that is characterized by recurring attacks.
 Attacks typically include headache of moderate or severe intensity, mostly one-sided, pulsating in quality that is aggravated by routine physical activity, accompanied by nausea and vomiting.
-Duration of a migraine attack may vary from few hours to 2-3 days.
+Duration of a migraine attack may vary from a few hours to 2-3 days.
 Attack frequency is anywhere between once a year and once a week.
 In children, attacks tend to be of shorter duration and abdominal symptoms are more prominent.
-Natural remedies for migraine may help in managing the associated pain.
+Natural remedies for migraines may help in managing the associated pain.

 Two types of migraine are known.
 Eighty percent of migraine sufferers experience "migraine without aura" (common migraine).
 In "migraine with aura," or traditional migraine, the pain is preceded or accompanied by visual or other sensory disturbances, including hallucinations, partial obstruction of the visual field, numbness or tingling, or even a feeling of heaviness.
-Symptoms are often most prominent on one side of the body or head, and might start as early as 72 hours before the onset of pain.
-Natural ways to get rid of migraine depend on the type of migraine one has.
+Symptoms are often most prominent on one side of the body or head and might start as early as 72 hours before the onset of pain.
+Natural ways to get rid of migraines depend on the type of migraine one has.

 Besides causing debility, migraine brings substantial socioeconomic loss as well.
 90% migraine sufferers report functional impairment during migraine episodes and over half report that their severe headaches result in substantial impairment of activity or the need for bed rest.
 53.7% report that migraine episodes were associated with severe impairment or the need for bed rest, with just 7% reporting lack of impairment.

 To measure its impact, let us look at some